tenzin-kunsang648/Final-Coursera-Capstone-Project/README.md

 # Final-Coursera-Capstone-Project

-Used K-means clustering on the level of neighborhoods and real estates in Minneapolis.
+Used K-means clustering at the level of (1) neighborhoods and (2) real estates in Minneapolis.

 Included in this project are processes such as data wrangling, web scraping, and data visualization, and implementation of a machine learning algorithm namely the K-means clustering method.